SreehariRamMohan/React-Social/README.md

 5) navigate to localhost: 5000 in browser.
 Server endpoints are being served from localhost: 1080.

 #### Features
 * Post messages to a global message board.
 Write comments on other users posts.
-Each post is time/date stamped.
+* Each user can customize their profile by choosing a profile picture.
+Displaying profile pictures next to posts & comments happens in async.
 * bcrypt hashing & salting algorithm for secure storage of passwords in MongoDB server.
 * Redux central state management for easy future updates + Redux state synced with MongoDB using Redux-Thunk async action updates.